 There are many nutrients that are necessary for fertility that we need to make sure we are getting on a daily basis; essential fatty acids are one of those.
 Given that the general diet found in today’s modern world often is lacking in these nutrients, many people turn to certain supplements to help provide these nutrients to the body.

 What are Essential Fatty Acids?

 Essential fatty acids are three of these good fats.
 There are three different types of unsaturated fatty acids; Omega-3, Omega-6 and Omega-9.
 Omega-3 and Omega-6 fatty acids are essential to the body.
-Omega-9 acids are not “essential” for human health, because unlike Omega-3 and Omega-6 fatty acids which cannot be manufactured by the body, Omega-9 is naturally occurring because the body does contain the necessary enzymes for synthesis of the fatty acid to take place.
+Omega-9 acids are not “essential” for human health, because unlike Omega-3 and Omega-6 fatty acids that cannot be manufactured by the body, Omega-9 is naturally occurring because the body does contain the necessary enzymes for synthesis of the fatty acid to take place.

-However, there are some cases where the body is unable to produce adequate amounts of Omega-9 on it’s own, so in this case a supplement is definitely beneficial.
-Since Omega-3 and Omega-6 fatty acids are unable to be produced by the body, we must gain it by eating foods that are rich in these unsaturated fats or use a dietary supplement to get the necessary amounts in our body.
+However, there are some cases where the body is unable to produce adequate amounts of Omega-9 on its own, so in this case a supplement is definitely beneficial.
+Since Omega-3 and Omega-6 fatty acids are unable to be produced by the body, we must gain them by eating foods that are rich in these unsaturated fats or use a dietary supplement to get the necessary amounts in our body.

 Best Sources of 3-6-9 Essential Fatty Acids

 The three best sources of essential fatty acids that will provide the different levels of unsaturated fats are borage oil, flax oil and fish oil.
 As each of the types of fatty acids are processed differently by the body and work in different ways, it is important to ensure that you are getting the proper intake of each.